Finding Aid to the Papers of Woodruff T. Sullivan, 1946-2009

 Working Files Series: This series contains the 188 audio tapes made by Sullivan during 30 years of research for his book, Cosmic Noise: A History of Early Radio Astronomy (Cambridge University Press, 2009).
 The tapes have all been digitized.
 Tapes 1-173 are interviews with 255 radio astronomers; tapes 174-188 are recordings of 16 conferences or individual lectures.
 The interviews were conducted between 1971 and 1988, and the conferences were held between 1960 and 1988.
 In addition, there is a recording of a 1946 Mutual Broadcasting System radio broadcast about Project Diana.
 One box contains Sullivan's interview summary sheets, a chronological tape log, and general notes on transcripts and interviews.

 Photographs Series: Photographs (prints and negatives) relating to the history of radio astronomy in the US, Australia, Canada, the United Kingdom, France and Holland, collected by Sullivan.
-Also includes line drawings, photocopies of published photographs and identification notes by Sullivan.
+Includes line drawings, photocopies of published photographs and identification notes by Sullivan.
+Also includes a few digital photos of Sullivan himself.
 Most photographs have captions on the back by Sullivan or others.
 One folder comprises slide portraits of many of the individuals interviewed by Sullivan for his book.
 The slide portraits have been digitized; contact the archivist for information and access.
 The original photographic prints and drawings for Cosmic Noise are filed in Sullivan Publications Series, Cosmic Noise Unit.
 Photographs relating to radio astronomy in the USSR are located in the Working Files Series, Institution Unit.
+Click here for a selection of digitized photos.
 Size: 2.25 linear feet.